mecha-cms/x.comment/README.md

 Release Notes
 -------------

+### 1.19.1

+ - Fixed bug of invalid `parent` query string value that generates a new empty comment (#3)
+ - Fixed bug of default avatar not showing in comments due to the user extension that does not exist.
+ - Make sure to disable the comment form if comments are closed (#4)

 ### 1.19.0

  - Removed default spam filter.
 This feature can be created as a separate extension (#2)